YigitCittan/RegisterLoginWebApi/README.md

 2)Change the "Ef_Postgres_Db" Connection string values to your database values

-3)Open VSCode terminal and paste the cli commands of EntityFrameWorkCore and Npgsql.EntityFrameworkCore
+3)Open VSCode terminal and add nuget packages of EntityFrameWorkCore and Npgsql.EntityFrameworkCore

 4)After nuget installizations use "dotnet ef migrations add initialdatabase"cli command to do create your AccountsDatabase